Dark matter in compact stars: The neutron star as a dark matter laboratory

 Dark matter species that carry negative baryon number, arising for instance from ``hylogenesis" models, could annihilate with baryons in a NS post-capture leading to possibly observable heating signals~\cite{NSvIR:hylogenenesis1:2010,NSvIR:hylogenenesis2:2011,NSvIR:coann-nucleons:JinGao2018moh}.
-Such co-annihilations with nucleons are also possible in models of ``dark baryons" that undergo quantum mixing with the neutron~\cite{NSvIR:Marfatia:DarkBaryon}.
+Such co-annihilations with nucleons are also possible in models of ``dark baryons" that undergo quantum mixing with the neutron~\cite{NSvIR:Marfatia:DarkBaryon}, and baryon-number violating interactions that destruct nucleons in a chain reaction~\cite{NSvIR:baryodestruct:Ema:2024wqr}.
 Yet another co-annihilation-like scenario resulting in NS heating is when a component of the DM comes in the form of magnetically charged black holes (MBHs)~\cite{NSvIR:magneticBH:2020}.
 Subspecies that come with electroweak-symmetric coronas are expected to be near-extremal in mass, however upon encountering NSs they may become non-extremal: first they may capture in the NS by stopping due to the Fermi-degenerate gas, then they could absorb nucleons that are emitted back as (baryon number-violating) Hawking radiation, overheating NSs.
 A smaller deposit of heat could come from mergers of captured MBHs that enhance Hawking radiation, mimicking a self-annihilation process.
-Energy depositions from DM annihilations may also possibly nucleate quark matter bubbles in the NS interior, resulting in emission of radiation, cosmic rays and gravitational waves~\cite{DMann:bubblenucleation:Silk2019}.
+Energy depositions from DM annihilations and decays may also possibly nucleate quark matter in the NS interior, resulting in emission of radiation, cosmic rays and gravitational waves~\cite{DMann:strangelet:Silk2010xlt,DMdecayNS:Silk2014dra,DMann:bubblenucleation:Silk2019}.

 The production of x-rays and other high-energy effluents emitted from NSs, resulting from monopoles passing through and catalyzing nucleon decay, have been studied~\cite{Kolb:1982si,Dimopoulos:1982cz}.
 This provides a strong bound on the abundance of monopole species that induce nucleon decay, which is a well-motivated class of monopoles arising from symmetry-breaking in Grand Unified Theories. \\